Cyrodwd/d-dog-tool/README.md

 * Click `OK` in all windows to save the changes.

 ### Contributions
 Your collaboration would be a great help and something I would appreciate, you are welcome to contribute.
-Of course, although it is obvious, you must know how to program in Dlang, and also avoid writing malicious code.
+Of course, although it is obvious, you must know how to program in Dlang, and also DO NOT write malicious code.

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.